twinstar6980/Twinning.Documentation/english/usage.md

 - `<script>`

-	The second argument is the script to be passed to the core processing logic.
-This parameter is a string representing the JS script, or a script file path identified by the `@` as the first character of the script file path.
+	The second argument is the script file path passed to the core processing logic.
+It can also be marked with `$` as the first character, indicating that the rest of the string is used as a JS script.

 - `<argument>...`

-	The remaining arguments are passed as parameters to the core processing logic.
+	The remaining arguments are passed as arguments to the core processing logic.

 The main function returns 0 if no errors occur during execution, otherwise 1.